nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Exam Preparation/NavyBattle/README.md

 	On the first line, you are given the integer n – the size of the matrix (wall).
 	The next n lines hold the values for every row.
 	On each of the next lines, you will get a direction command.

+### Output:

+	If all battle cruisers are destroyed, print: "Mission accomplished, U-9 has destroyed all battle cruisers of the enemy!"
+	If U-9 is hit by a mine three times, print: "Mission failed, U-9 disappeared!
+Last known coordinates [{row}, {col}]!".
+	At the end, print the final state of the matrix (battlefield) with the last known U-9’s position on it.